 What do I do if my child gets diagnosed with an atypical mole (also known as an atypical melanocytic tumor) or a melanoma?
 Does Pittsburgh have pediatric melanoma specialists?

 Diagnosing and treating children with melanoma and related atypical moles requires an experienced team with specialized training in this area.
-Since melanoma is the most common form of skin cancer in children, Children’s Hospital of Pittsburgh of UPMC has developed a specific Pediatric Melanoma Center, where we approach each child or adolescent individually and coordinate our expertise to provide the best advice and care possible.
+Since melanoma is the most common form of skin cancer in children, UPMC Children’s Hospital of Pittsburgh has developed a specific Pediatric Melanoma Center, where we approach each child or adolescent individually and coordinate our expertise to provide the best advice and care possible.
 The different doctors in our center include:

 - Dr. Brittani Seynnaeve, M.D., M.S. – Director, Pediatric Melanoma Program